-When is the best time to visit and see Mt.
-Fuji?
+Best time to visit and see Mt.
+Fuji

 Meanwhile, visiting Mt.
 Fuji from May to September can be tricky.
 And although June to August is the climbing season, it is also the worst time of the year to visit due to the high probability of rain and being typhoon seasons.